When Is the Republic Day Parade Held?

 Beating the Retreat Ceremony

 The Republic Day Parade is followed up with a Beating the Retreat ceremony on January 29.
 It symbolizes retreat after a day on the battlefield and features performances by bands of the three wings of the Indian military -- the Army, Navy and Air Force.
-Tickets for the full dress rehearsal are available from the same outlets as Republic Day Parade tickets.
+Tickets for the full dress rehearsal on January 28 are available from the same outlets as Republic Day Parade tickets.

 More Information About Republic Day in India